AcheronProject/Cheshire/README.md

 ## Introduction

 The Cheshire is an Alice-layout compatible PCB, powered by STM32F072 microprocessor.
+It supports the default Alice layouts, RGB underglow, three indicator LEDs and single-color, THT per-key LEDs.

 ## Icon